 Type: Binary

-Range: 0 – 1, plus associated flag
+Range: 0 – 1, plus associated flag [Ed.
+Note: Since both of these are flags, maybe this should be handled differently]

 ProgressiveSourceFlag indicates, in association with the element InterlacedSourceFlag, how the source scan type of the signal should be interpreted.